-Module Title: Professional Training in Biochemistry Code: SCHB3832 NQF Level: 8 Contact hours: 4 lecture periods per week and 2 weeks full-time practical in-service training in industry during recess period if possible or one practical session per week for 14 weeks Credits: 16 Module Assessment: CA: 50% (minimum 3 tests 80%, laboratory component 20%, assignments 10%) Final Exam: 50% (1 x 3 hour exam paper) Prerequisites: SCHB3712 (Biochemistry IV), SMBL3632 (Introduction to Microbiology) Module Description: This module is designed to expose the students to the application of biochemistry in the industries.
-The course will be jointly delivered by academic s and professionals in the selected fields.
+Module Title: Professional Training in Biochemistry

+Contact hours: 4 lecture periods per week and 2 weeks full-time practical in-service training in industry during recess period if possible or one practical session per week for 14 weeks exam paper)

+Module Assessment: CA: 50% (minimum 3 tests 80%, laboratory component 20%, assignments 10 %) Final Exam: 50% (1 x 3 hour

+SCHB3712 (Biochemistry IV), SMBL3632 (Introduction to Microbiology) Prerequisites:

+Module Description: This module is designed to expose the students to the application of biochemistry in the industries.
+The course will be jointly delivered by academics and professionals in the selected fields.
 Method of delivery will include seminars, workshops and job attachments.
 Following topics under each profession will be covered.
 However, delivery of some topics will depend on the availability of expertise in a specific field.
 It covers the following topics: